 His name was Ransom Wayne Whitler.
 He was not my biological father, but he stepped up and became my Dad from the time I was a toddler.
 He never had children of his own, but as far as he was concerned, my Mom’s kids were his kids.
 He’s been gone since 1987, yet I still miss him, talk about him, and reminisce about his funny stories.
 It’s always been my belief that when someone passes away, they live forever as long as someone remembers them.
 So my dad lives on for me and for my family, forever for those of us who knew him.

 Momma and my Biological Father Divorced

-When I was about 2-years-old, my Momma and Daddy divorced.
-Momma went to work in a factory in a neighboring state, and I never saw my Daddy much after that.
+When I was about 2-years-old, my Momma and my “real” father divorced.
+Momma went to work in a factory in a neighboring state, and I never saw him much after that.
 My older sister looked after me and made sure I learned all the manners and things a little girl should know when she’s growing up.
 Momma came home on weekends to bring us money and make sure everything was okay.
 But my life was about to change dramatically and thereby hangs the tale…the story of the man who became my Dad.

 Momma remarried, a man named Wayne, and took me to live with them.
 I knew he wasn’t my real father, but gradually I began to call him Daddy Wayne.
-Finally I dropped the Wayne and it was just “Daddy.”
+Eventually I dropped the Wayne part and it became just “Daddy.”
 His nickname for me was NancyTain or PuddinTain.
 I have no idea what that meant!
 Momma told me he used to “box in the ring” and I didn’t know the meaning of that either, but I remember his arms were very big.
 As I grew up, I learned that he was a professional boxer at one time in his life and that was to what Momma’s comment referred.

 Up On The Mountain